msp-strath/cs208-logic/pages/specify-verify.md

 Software systems are not monolithic entities.
 A single system (e.g., the Pegasus system used at Strathclyde for student and staff records) will itself be composed of multiple sub-systems (e.g., payroll, admissions, curriculum history, exam boards, course catalogues, ...), and each of those will be built from components (e.g., databases, web frontend frameworks, message queues, reporting tools, ...), built on lower-level components (e.g., programming language implementations, operating systems, networks, ...) right down to the hardware.
 Each of these sub-systems and components has a specification and the questions of validation and verification need answering.

-## Formal Specification
+## Formal Specification and Verification {id=specify-verify:formalspec}

 A specification is in some sense a contract between the implementor of a system and its stakeholders.
 (In some cases this is literally true.)
 It is therefore of interest to make sure that the specification is consistent and unambiguous, and to provide a method for verifying

-In some cases, it is possible to write down parts of a system's specification as statements in formal logic.
+In some cases it is possible to write down parts of a system's specification as statements in formal logic.
+We explore this over the next few topics by using [Hoare Logic](hoare-logic.md).

-Despite the fact that specifications for complete systems are often complex, fast moving, and difficult to write down, there are cases

-TODO: finish this section.
-See [the slides](topic05-slides.pdf) for now.
+To use formal logic, however, we need a formal model of the kinds of programs that we want to specify and verify.
+Let us look at a very simple formal model of programs that will be enough to illustrate the important points of formal verification.

 ### A Simple Model of Programs {id=specify-verify:simple-model}